AdaCore/gnatstudio/docs/users_guide/vcs.rst

 .. index:: VCS explorer
 .. index:: version control

-The VCS Explorer provides an overview of source files and their status.
-A file edited in GPS is automatically added to the VCS Explorer with a Modified status (see below).
+The :guilabel:`VCS Explorer` provides an overview of source files and their status.
+GPS automatically adds a file edited in GPS to the :guilabel:`VCS Explorer` with a *Modified* status (see below).

 .. index:: screen shot
 .. image:: vcs-explorer.jpg

-Bring up the VCS Explorer is through the :guimenu:`VCS->Explorer` menu or using the contextual menu :guimenu:`Version Control->Query status` on files, directories and projects in the file and project views, and in editors.  :ref:`The_Version_Control_Contextual_Menu`.
+Start the :guilabel:`VCS Explorer` through the :menuselection:`VCS -->
+Explorer` menu or using the contextual menu :menuselection:`Version Control --> Query status` on files, directories and projects in the file and project views, and in editors.
+See :ref:`The_Version_Control_Contextual_Menu`.

-The VCS Explorer contains the following columns:
+The :guilabel:`VCS Explorer` contains the following columns:

 *Project / File*

   This is a two-level tree.
 The first level contains the name of the project and the second the name of files inside the project.
-Next to the project name the VCS name, if any, is displayed.
-This is the only information available for a project.
-The columns described below are for files only.
+Next to the project name, the VCS name, if any, is displayed.
 You can sort this column by clicking on its header.
+For a project, this is the only information available: the columns described below are for files only.

 *Status*

   Shows the status of the file.
 You can sort this column by clicking on its header.
 The possible status for files are: